 As a general rule, if you do this one matter-of-factly, nobody is really going to notice.
 You’ll only draw curious eyes if you have the vapors about it and put off those noticeable emotional vibes, or if you are awkwardly trying to figure out what to do about the problem without looking matter-of-fact.
 For this reason, I recommend that you begin working with your holster at home, with an unloaded gun and a safe backstop (within the protective confines of a good dryfire ritual, of course).
 At home, you can figure how how your body needs to move in order to complete the draw, without self-consciousness or embarrassment.

-If the problem is mild, you may find that you can manage the drawstroke without encountering any difficulty, but that you’ll need to do the bosom maneuver if you want to look the gun into your holster as you put it away.
+If the problem is mild, you may find that you can manage the drawstroke without encountering any difficulty, but that you’ll need to move your breast out of the way if you want to look the gun into your holster as you put it away.
 Don’t get too hung up about this.
-After you look the gun into the holster enough times, eventually finding the mouth of the holster will become second nature and you won’t have to look very often unless something goes awry.
-This means that a lot of practice at home will prevent you from needing to move your bosom out of the way on the range very often.
+After you look the gun into the holster enough times, eventually finding the mouth of the holster will become second nature and it will be easier to manage.

-While you are reholstering, whether on the range or off it, avoid having to look the gun into the holster as much as you can, but if you do have to look for some reason, make the safe choice and go right ahead.
+While you are reholstering, it is best to look at the mouth of the holster.
+So even when it’s embarrassing, make the safe choice and go right ahead.
 Don’t give off those embarrassed vibes if you can help it — just matter-of-factly do what you need to do.

 There is one time when it will always be necessary to look, and that is when there is some unexpected difficulty getting the gun into the holster.
 If you think you’ve got the right spot, but something “feels wrong” or the gun seems to be hanging up on something, STOP.
 Do not keep pushing the gun into the holster because it could be dangerous.
 Instead, bring the gun back up out of the holster and to the midline of your body, with the muzzle pointed downrange.
 Then look down at the holster.
 Make sure the holster mouth is clear of obstructions before you try again.